 - Attract additional financing to the health sector

-With this mission, the HRITF has grown its portfolio to 32 countries in which RBF approaches are being implemented to improve access to and quality of health for women and children.
+With this mission, HRITF has grown its portfolio to 32 countries in which RBF approaches are being implemented to improve access to and quality of health services for women and children.

 HRITF helps countries in three primary areas:

-- Country Pilot Grants to provide financial support for design, implementation and evaluation to country programs funded by the World Bank’s International Development Association (IDA).
+- Country Program Grants to provide financial support for design and implementation to country programs funded by the World Bank’s International Development Association (IDA).

 - Knowledge and Learning Grants to support technical dialogue and learning around RBF design and implementation in IDA eligible countries.